Helping Square merchants manage and reach their goals with relevant app recommendations.

 Square empowers over two million merchants around the world by helping them run their own small business.
 Using a suite of ecommerce tools and smart solutions, Square creates products used for selling goods and services, from brick and mortar locations to online shopping experiences.
 While Square remains strong in physical stores, Square products are not built with the concept of extending across multiple channels.

-How can Square help small businesses integrate and manage their brand across touchpoints and sell to more customers?
+How can we help Square small businesses seamlessly integrate and manage their brand across different touchpoints and sell to more customers?

 Square Route is an extension of the Square dashboard that provides merchants with personalized recommendations of Square-integrated apps.
 These apps can help manage merchant businesses and achieve business goals based on income, employee count, business type, and personal goals that can be set.
 With reclaimed time and focus, merchants can focus on their store and running their business with ease.